Skip to Content

 This rinse-off 10-minute peel smells just like apple cider vinegar.

-I have somewhat sensitive skin, and I could only tolerate a very thin layer, as glycolic acid is a little too strong for my skin.
+I have somewhat sensitive skin, and I could only tolerate a very thin layer, as glycolic acid tends to irritate my skin.

 The Ordinary AHA 30% + BHA 2% Peeling Solution